babak01/ADAS-Sensor-Fusion-Camera-and-LiDAR/README.md

 ### Camera
 ***
-For camera data we track cluster of keypoints between two sussecive frames to estimate the TTC.
+For camera data we track the cluster of keypoints between two sussecive frames to estimate the TTC.
 In this project, we tried different combinations of detectors and descriptors to find the top 3 combinations in terms of speed and accuracy.
 <br>

 For Detectors, we tested Shitomasi, Harris, FAST, BRISK, ORB, Akaze, SIFT.
 For descriptors, we tested BRISK, BRIEF, ORB, FREAK, AKAZE, and SIFT.